vedanta/bib-dsl/spec.md

 BiB DSL enables:

-* Hierarchical modeling (nested boxes, trees, parent-child)
+* Hierarchical modeling with explicit levels and parent relationships
-* Tagging and semantic metadata
+* Semantic tagging for metadata and filtering
-* Explicit dependency and relationship definitions
+* Explicit dependency and relationship modeling
-* Separation of content from visual styling
+* External styling and view logic (out of scope for this spec)
-* Rule-based dynamic theming and multi-view rendering
+* Support for extensible metadata and typed entities

-* Extensible modeling constructs for advanced use cases
+This specification formalizes the modeling structure.
+Rendering (e.g., SVG, HTML, Mermaid) is intentionally left to downstream implementations.

 ---